 I am a Senior Fellow in the Environmental Leadership Program, a professional development network and training program for leaders in environmental and social change fields.
 I volunteered as a sustainability mentor to CleanTech Open Accelerator Competition and mentored social entrepreneurs participating the Wild Gift program.
 Current member of the National Career Development Association.

-Website design, digital content and marketing strategy, career coaching, personal branding, professional portfolio development, project management, program management, consulting, knowledge management, content strategy, workshop development and public speaking, organizational management, systems thinking.
+Website design, digital content and marketing strategy, event production, facilitator, career coaching, personal branding, professional portfolio development, project management, program management, consulting, knowledge management, content strategy, workshop development and public speaking, organizational management, systems thinking.